Hooray! We’re going to Mexico!

 I’ve found it to be very comfortable to use all day.
 You can wear it front or back, although I’ve always worn it on the front.
 I like to have my items easily available to me.

 Have you used travel cubes?
 I’m a travel cubes evangelist to anyone who will listen!
-They’re such a lifesaver for convenience, ease of use and organization.
-I have a set that I use every time I travel and I love them.
+They’re such a lifesaver for convenience, ease of use and organization and are great to include when packing for Mexico all inclusive.
+I have a set that I use every time I travel and I love them and find them one of my Mexico packing essentials.
 I use them for sorting my clothing into categories for easy packing and unpacking.
 They are also useful for keeping clean and dirty items apart, and for storing shoes apart from clothing.
 Packing cubes are also the secret to saving space and using carry-on luggage only.
 You could use ziplock bags to almost the same effect if you can find them in variable sizes.
 I actually got started with packing cubes that way.
 But, I found that the ziplocks didn’t last long and there was always that frustration of trying to zip them closed.
 Packing cubes are an essential part of my vacation to Mexico packing list.

 Sets of packing cubes usually come in a variety of sizes from large to small.
 I’ve had mine about 5 years, and they’re still going strong.
 I got Ross his own set of packing cubes for Christmas last year ;-).
 Maybe now he won’t try to borrow mine!
 Here’s a great post on the best packing cubes to buy.